realworldocaml/book/book/runtime-memory-layout.md

 and so only takes up one word of memory, just like a normal variant.
 This integer value is determined by applying a hash function to the *name* of the variant.
-The hash function isn't exposed directly by the compiler, but the `type_conv` library from Core provides an alternative implementation:
+The hash function isn't exposed directly by the compiler, but the `typerep` library from Core provides an alternative implementation:

 <link rel="import" href="code/memory-repr/reprs.mlt" part="6" />